 While less prevalent, couples engaged in a traditional litigated divorce can also utilize mental health professionals such as a child specialist to assist in developing a parenting plan.
 In these divorces, the professionals work in a consultant role to provide the parties with the expertise needed to make good decisions.

-The Cost-Benefit Analysis of Working with Outside Professionals
+The Cost-Benefit Analysis of Working with Outside Professionals to Create a Parenting Plan

 The financial cost of a divorce can be overwhelming, making parents hesitant to bring in additional professionals.
 However, working with a professional such as a child specialist can not only lead to a better outcome but also lower the cost of a divorce.